Preservation and Conservation Policy

 7.1.2 Surveillance

-Staff members are trained to look out for evidence of pest infestations with in a document and its environment.
-Insect traps are used and checked on a monthly basis.
+Staff members are trained to look out for evidence of pest infestations within a document and its environment.
+Insect traps are used and checked on a bimonthly basis or as required and recorded.

 7.1.3 Cleaning

-The archive is cleaned on a daily basis.
-The strong rooms are cleaned on a rotational pattern, by trained members of staff.
+The Record Offices are cleaned on a daily basis by the Council’s Cleaning Services.
+The strong rooms are cleaned on a rotational pattern by Record Offices staff and items within the collection are cleaned, packaged and their condition recorded by trained members of staff.

 8. Emergency planning